-Five (5) Police Officers and one (1) Police Sergeant totaling 2.0 FTEs will re-establish, in the latter part of FY 2023, the FAX Unit (Transportation Unit) that was disbanded in FY assigned to the FAX Unit will provide security and support to FAX drivers on heavy use FAX routes.
-Their presence on routes provides the ability to address incidents on routes in a timely and efficient manner without the need to wait for an available officer to respond.
-The Program's Budget is reimbursed by funding sources in the Transportation Department and includes General Fund appropriations of \$411,400:
+Five (5) Police Officers and one (1) Police

+Sergeant totaling 2.0 FTEs will re-establish, in

+the latter part of FY 2023, the FAX Unit

+(Transportation Unit) that was disbanded in FY

+2022 due to an officer shortage.
+Officers

+assigned to the FAX Unit will provide security

+and support to FAX drivers on heavy use FAX

+routes.
+Their presence on routes provides the

+ability to address incidents on routes in a timely

+and efficient manner without the need to wait

+for an available officer to respond.
+The

+Program's Budget is reimbursed by funding

+sources in the Transportation Department and

+includes General Fund appropriations of

+\$411,400: